Perfect Loire Valley Wine Pairings: A 5 Course Menu

 Loire Valley wine does its part, and some menus virtually suggest themselves.
 Try a Muscadet sur lie from the Northern Loire Valley.
 I enjoy Marquis de Goulaine (2013 $14) is light and delicious.
 And its just sturdy enough to go well with fish for a festive luncheon.
 It has flavor, and enough body to set off your Chesapeake Bay favorites – such as fresh crabs.
 Perhaps it would also go well with a prawn cocktail to begin a summer dinner.

-Here is a festive luncheon suggestion, based on Loire Valley wine.
+Here is an easy summer luncheon suggestion, based on Loire Valley wine:

 - Serve giant grilled shrimp (with lemon butter for dipping), with caprese salad.

 - This summer favorite combines sliced beefsteak tomatoes with sliced mozzarella cheese and basil.
 It’s one of our favorite luncheons!

 - Try either the Marquis de Goulaine Muscadet or the Sancerre Rose wine mentioned above.

 A warm weather meal or buffet based on Loire Valley wine will be a delight for your guests.